18 Hacks to Help Keep Your House Warm This Winter

 Leave the Oven Door Open

 When you’re done baking and turn the oven off, leave the oven door open.
 The heat will flow into the kitchen and help warm up the room.
 Of course, don’t ever do this if you have children, pets or elderly house guests, unless you can securely close off the kitchen.
-Learn how to clean your oven without harsh chemicals.

 Try Plastic Wrap with Air Pockets